-All the NEFT transactions of SBI branches take place in half-hourly batches from 8 am to 7 pm on all days except on the given holidays.
-The bank operates on the same timings during the working Saturdays.
-The timings are provided by RBI and the bank functions as per guidelines.
+All the NEFT transactions of SBI branches occur in half-hourly batches from 8 am to 7 pm on all days except on the given holidays.
+The bank operates on the exact timings during the working Saturdays.
+The timings are provided by RBI, and the bank functions as per guidelines.

 |SBI NEFT timings on weekdays||8 AM to 7 PM|

 |SBI NEFT timings on working Saturdays||8 AM to 7 PM|